bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Writing-Files-Using.md

 *Listing 3*

-Running the Python program shown in *Listing 3* and then using the `cat` command we can see that the file “helloworld.txt” has the following content:
+Running the Python program shown in *Listing 3* and then using the `cat` command we can see that the file "helloworld.txt” has the following content:

     $ cat helloworld.txt
     a first line of text a second line of text a third line

 *Listing 4*

-This happens because **the** `writelines()` **method does not automatically add any line separators when writing the data**. *Listing 5* shows how to achieve that, writing each line of text on a single line by adding the line separator “\\n”.
+This happens because **the** `writelines()` **method does not automatically add any line separators when writing the data**. *Listing 5* shows how to achieve that, writing each line of text on a single line by adding the line separator "\\n”.
 Using a generator expression each line is substituted by the line plus line separator.
 Again, you can formulate this using the `with` statement.

     with open('helloworld.txt', 'w') as filehandle:
         filebuffer = ["a line of text", "another line of text", "a third line"]